 Canada Post Shipping Solutions

 Canada Post's Think Small Program supports small businesses with offers and incentives, including shipping discounts.
-Until July 31, 2020, small businesses can receive discounts and savings on regular rates for shipping in Canada, as well as additional savings on local shipments.

 Other recommended resources include: